 I have written many obituaries as a journalist and words like expired and passed were strictly forbidden.
-A person either died or was killed.
+A person either died, was dead or was killed.
 A euphemism does not change the fact that a person or persons are dead as far as news is concerned.
 Unfortunately, the media regularly uses military euphemisms like collateral damage apparently with little or no thought in describing military actions.

 Thousands, perhaps tens of thousands civilians have died and continue to die with the military's continued involvement in the Middle East.
 They are not just civilians and certainly not collateral damage.
 They are people, dead people, but nonetheless people.
 Innocent people die in wars.
 Sometimes, it is unavoidable.
 The public deserves to know that civilians were killed, not collateral damaged to death.

 Will it change anything?
 Probably not.
 Americans have become so self-involved and desensitized that the woes of others have become meaningless or just another story.
 As distasteful as it was during the Vietnam War, there was a body count telling how many Viet Cong were killed.
 It was not comfortable, but it exposed the public to the horrors of war.